Automobility - desire and reality

 The diesel will be preserved - thanks to efficiency

 How is diesel rated nowadays?
-First off, in general, the diesel engine will be retained.
-This is because of the high level of diesel efficiency in trucks and excavators, which will, in the near future, hardly be operating on renewable energy or electricity.
-Even modern diesel technologies, which meet the latest Euro-6-d-TEMP standard specifications, will probably continue to exist.
-All the more thanks to the future developments and improved emission control systems that are continuously being optimized.
+First off, it is important to point out that in general, diesel engines are likely to be retained.
+This is because of the high level of diesel efficiency in trucks and excavators, which will probably not operate on renewable energy or electricity in the near future.
+Even when it comes to modern diesel technologies which meet the latest ‘Euro-6-d-TEMP’ and ‘Euro 7’ standard specifications, these technologies will probably continue to exist, even more so thanks to the future developments and improved emission control systems that are continuously being optimised.
+The ‘Euro 7’ emission standard, contrary to what is suggested by German industry and politics, will not lead to the elimination of gasoline and diesel vehicles.
+A final draft from the European Commission is to be adopted in November 2021.
+The ‘Euro 7’ will be an achievable additional effort and will probably not be mandatory until 2027.
+The limit is defined as an overall budget for a defined route.
+Cars with ‘Euro 7’ standard specifications will only become marginally more expensive.
 Therefore, diesel has a high probability of remaining in service, especially in larger or heavy passenger cars.
-Also, a diesel engine consumes 15 percent less than petrol, which in turn benefits the global climate.
+Also, a diesel engine consumes 15 % less than petrol, which in turn, benefits the global climate.
+The performance optimisation of diesel engines instead of consumption and exhaust optimisation seems, in retrospect – although very profitable for carmakers – to be wrong.

 And there's another point: diesel engines can now meet the nitrogen oxide limits of petrol engines - albeit costing more.
 In addition, the highly equipped direct-injection gasoline engines produce significantly more ultrafine dust than its diesel counterpart.
 After all, the more petrol engines on the road inevitably mean higher carbon monoxide emissions versus the diesel engine counterpart.